tvdboom/ATOM/docs_sources/api/feature_engineering/feature_generator.md

 </blockquote>
 <strong>operators: str, list, tuple or None, optional (default=None)</strong>
 <blockquote>
-Name of the operators to be used on the features (for both strategies).
+Name of the operators to be used on the features.
 None to use all.
- Valid options are: "add", "sub", "mul", "div", "sqrt", "log", "sin", "cos", "tan".
+ Choose from: "add", "sub", "mul", "div", "sqrt", "log", "sin", "cos", "tan".
 </blockquote>
 <strong>n_jobs: int, optional (default=1)</strong>
 <blockquote>